 Cordaid staff purchased prefab housing units – several for each health facility – generators and medical equipment.
 We supply essential drugs.
 We pay the salaries of the nurses, pharmacist assistant and social workers who run the facilities and treat the patients – more than 30 a day on average.
 We pay an incentive for the psychiatrist who visits the health houses once a week.

 And so, in a couple of months, 4 empty lots were turned into primary health and mental health units people can rely on.
 They are essential.
 Because apart from dealing with a post-war situation – fear, sectarian tensions, damaged houses and joblessness – people have to deal with daily life.
-With common things like diarrhea, diabetes, infections, hypertension.
+With common things like diarrhoea, diabetes, infections, hypertension.
 And depression.

 On top of the war and ISIS rule that all of them have survived, women have another battle to fight for: the one for freedom and basic rights.